geoffhendrey/cop-examples/example/knowledge-store-secret/README.md

 1. **Update the Solution Manifest**: Your solution folder, named `<USERNAME>secretexample`, contains the `manifest.json` file.
 Ensure your username replaces `SOLUTION_PREFIX` in the manifest file, setting the solution's name to your unique identifier.

-2. **Define the Knowledge Type**: Review the `databasecredentials.json` in the `types` directory.
+2. **Define the Knowledge Type**: Review the `awscredentials.json` in the `types` directory.
 This file defines the structure for securely storing database credentials within the Knowledge Store.

 3. **Add Database Credentials Object**: Use the command below to add a knowledge object for your database credentials.
 This command utilizes the provided `dbcredentialexample.json` as an example.

     ```shell
-    fsoc knowledge create --type=<USERNAME>secretexample:databasecredentials --layer-type=TENANT --object-file=objects/example/dbcredentialexample.json
+    fsoc knowledge create --type=<USERNAME>secretexample:awscredentials --layer-type=TENANT --object-file=objects/example/awscredentialsexample.json
     ```

 4. **Validate Your Solution**: Run `./validate.sh` to check for any errors in your solution package.